gatsbyjs/gatsby/docs/blog/2018-10-04-journey-to-the-content-mesh/index.md

   </figcaption>
 </figure>

-This post is the first in a series.
-As we continue, we’ll explore the rise of this "content mesh" -- that allows enterprises to adopt these new technologies without needing to DIY themselves.
+As this series continues, we’ll explore the rise of this "content mesh" -- that allows enterprises to adopt these new technologies without needing to DIY themselves.

 In Part 2, The Unbundling of the CMS, we’ll explore the rise of headless CMSs and best-of-breed website content and functionality systems.